 The following policy and recommendations were proffered based on the findings of this study:

-1. There is urgent need to facilitate the development of social infrastructure e.g. electricity by government among communities in the study area.
+1. There is an urgent need to facilitate the development of social infrastructure e.g. electricity by government among communities in the study area.

-2. Literacy level in the study area is high among fisherfolks, this will help government to quickly educate more fisherfolks on the need to diversify to better help their welfares
+2. Literacy level in the study area is high among fisherfolk, which will help the government to quickly educate more fisherfolk on the need to diversify to better help their welfare.

-3. Government and private agency should help provide emergency intervention to deal with flood and erosion in the study area so as to allow them carry out their activities during raining season.
-This is necessary as many of the fisherfolks said erosion and flooding is one major issue faced in the area.
+3. Government and private agencies should help provide emergency intervention to deal with flood and erosion in the study area so as to allow them to carry out their activities during the raining season.
+This is necessary as many of the fishermen said erosion and flooding are one major issue faced in the area.

-4. The availability of wind in the area is a big encouragement for government and private individual to harness it and turn it into electricity through wind turbine.
+4. Government and private individuals may be encouraged to harness the high velocity wind in this area to produce electricity through wind turbines.
 This will help counter the problem of electricity in the area and open the way for modern preservation.

 Contributions to knowledge

-This study provided empirical evidence on the livelihood diversification of artisanal fisherfolks in Ondo state, Nigeria.
-The study further provided empirical information on determinants of diversification and impact of diversification on the welfare of fish farmers in Ondo state.
+This study provided empirical evidence on the livelihood diversification of artisanal fisherfolk in Ondo state, Nigeria.
+It also provided empirical information on the determinants of diversification and the impact of diversification on the welfare of fish farmers in Ondo state.

 CONSENT